 Many companies that made asbestos-based products filed for bankruptcy to shield themselves from legal claims.
 While these companies can’t be sued, they were forced to set up trust funds so victims could get compensated.

-Get Help for Pleural Diseases
+Get Help for Asbestos-Related Pleural Diseases

-Veterans that served their country never deserved to develop pleural diseases like mesothelioma or pleural effusions.
+U.S. veterans that served their country never deserved to develop pleural diseases like mesothelioma or pleural effusions.
 Sadly, thousands of veterans continue to suffer from these illnesses every year.

-Fortunately, veterans can pursue VA benefit claims, legal claims, and asbestos trust fund claims to get financial restitution.
+Fortunately, veterans can pursue VA benefit claims, legal cases, and asbestos trust fund claims to get financial restitution.
 By working with VA-accredited asbestos attorneys, veterans may be able to access compensation without any extra stress.

-Get a free veterans packet to learn about asbestos-related pleural diseases and if you may qualify for financial compensation.
+Get a Free Veterans Packet to learn about asbestos-related pleural diseases and if you may qualify for financial compensation.